-Private Education Loans are available to students or parents as an option if the aid that the student has been awarded does not cover all of the student's educational expenses and the student has exhausted their eligibility for the Federal loan programs.
+Private Education Loans are available to students as an option if the aid that the student has been awarded does not cover all of the student's educational expenses and the student has exhausted their eligibility for the Federal loan programs.

 Private Education Loans are not based on financial need, although most lenders will evaluate the applicant's (and/or co-signer's) credit-worthiness.

 Currently all private education loans are processed using a separate application, which can be obtained from the participating lender or online at the lender's website.

 Please note: If you do not have a current FAFSA on file, a FAFSA Refusal Addendum must be completed in addition to the loan application:

 2013-2014 Private Loan FAFSA Refusal Form (Fall 2013, Spring 2014, Summer 2014)